 Christ had to live on this earth 33 years in order to spend enough time to manifest God’s character to both men and angels.
 Since He was “the image of God” (Colossians 1:15), He was the only One qualified to declare the Father’s character to the Universe.
-He became a man to:
+He lived on this earth 33 years in order to:

 God is love and He desires only love from His created beings.
 Love cannot be won by force.
 Only by love is love awakened.
-Christ was able to reveal God’s love because He knew the height and depth of the love of God.
+Christ was able to reveal God’s love because He knew the height and depth of that divine aspect.
 So, He gave up his throne, and stepped down from the throne of the universe, that He might save the world (Hebrews 10:5-7).
 For “God so loved the world, that He gave His only-begotten Son” (John 3:16).

 Christ said, “I have declared unto them Thy name,”—“merciful and gracious, long-suffering, and abundant in goodness and truth” (John 17:26; Exodus 34:6).
 And His work of revealing the Father was prophesied in the Scriptures, “His name shall be called Immanuel” (Isaiah 7:14) which “means, “God with us” (Matthew 1:22,23).

-Christ’s life was an example of obedience to God’s will.
+Christ’s life was an example of obedience to the Father’s will.
 By His sinless life (1 Peter 2:22; Hebrews 4:15), He honored God’s law and didn’t abolish it (Matthew 5:17,18).
 He took the form of an obedient servant to teach the believers how to obey (Romans 5:19).
-And He promised that His victory over sin can be also be given to the believers (Philippians 4:13).
+And He promised that His victory over sin can be also given to the believers (Philippians 4:13).

 Through His life, the Savior has bound Himself to humanity by a tie that is never to be broken.
 God fulfilled His promise, “Unto us a child is born, unto us a son is given: and the government shall be upon His shoulder” (Isaiah 9:6).
 The Lord has adopted human nature in the person of His Son, and has carried the same into the highest heaven.
 Therefore, the Prince of Peace” who is “holy, is not ashamed to call the believers His brethren (Hebrews 7:26; 2:11).
 Thus, in Christ the family of earth and the family of heaven are brought together (Ephesians 2:7; 3:10, 11).